-Function: The methods from left to right are Authentication1, Authentication2, and performed.
+Function: The methods from left to right are Authentication1, Authentication2, and Authentication3.
+Select the order of authentication.
+Authentication method 1 is first performed.
 If the authentication fails, authentication method 2 is conducted.
 If both authentications method 1 and authentication method 2 fail, authentication method 3 is conducted.